Why is it So Hard to Quit By Yourself?

 Everyone is different, and every client will need to find what works best for them.
 Working with our counselors and ensuring the best possible treatment path can best keep you from using.

 Addiction is almost never a standalone condition.
 There is usually an underlying cause that is bringing it up, such as mental health conditions.
 Mental health conditions can worsen addiction, whether diagnosed or undiagnosed.

 Some examples of underlying mental health conditions include:

 - History of abuse

 Realizing the underlying cause can be very hard to visualize on your own, and understanding what caused these are fundamental in staying sober.
 In order to successfully tackle addiction and the underlying condition, they need to be treated together with dual diagnosis treatment.
 They exacerbate each other, which means that simply getting sober from substances isn’t enough for long-term recovery from addiction.

 This is especially hard to deal with on your own.
-As you’re dealing with one and believing you’re on the right track, the other can flare-up which could lead to a deadly overdose.
+As you’re dealing with one and believing you’re on the right track, the other can flare up which could lead to a deadly overdose.
 There’s no standard blueprint for sobriety.
-It’s a very individual experience and having trained professionals to guide in the right direction is what gets most people to a long term clean lifestyle.
+It’s a very individual experience and having trained professionals to guide them in the right direction is what gets most people to a long-term clean lifestyle.

 Recovery Requires Ongoing Care

 Going to luxury alcohol rehab and becoming sober isn’t the end of the road.
 It requires ongoing effort and aftercare.
 This, for many, can be a lifelong struggle.
 However, it is worth the rewards.
 Having a healthy and happy lifestyle is the goal, and gaining the tools to identify issues that cause relapses and keep you on that journey of a better life is the only way.
 Addiction doesn’t have to define you; there are ways to get sober and there are trained professionals ready to help you.